Cox-Automotive/alks.js/API.md

 Returns a new instance of alks with pre-defined properties (which don't need to be supplied to every method).

 Any of the properties required by other methods can be specified here.

+Properties present on the current object are carried through to the newly created one.

 **Kind**: instance method of [<code>alks</code>](#alks)
 **Params**